 PhD Interview Questions

 A PhD interview doesn’t need to be a daunting or nervous experience.
-Our guide to potential PhD interview questions, should help you make the most of your interview, highlight your strengths and ensure you glide through the answers with ease.
+Our guide to potential PhD interview questions should help you make the most of your interview, highlight your strengths and ensure you easily glide through all the answers.

 A PhD is all about 3 years of in-depth independent research, so you’ll need to show in your answers that you’re dedicated enough to complete 3 years of study both independently and with the support of your supervisors and other students.